Enrico Fermi: Scuola Normale Superiore in Pisa

 Fermi graduated from high school in July 1918, having skipped the third year entirely.
 At Amidei's urging, Fermi learned German to be able to read the many scientific papers that were published in that language at the time, and he applied to the Scuola Normale Superiore in Pisa.
 Amidei felt that the Scuola would provide better conditions for Fermi's development than the Sapienza University of Rome could at the time.
 Having lost one son, Fermi's parents only reluctantly allowed him to live in the school's lodgings away from Rome for four years.
 Fermi took first place in the difficult entrance exam, which included an essay on the theme of "Specific characteristics of Sounds"; the 17-year-old Fermi chose to use Fourier analysis to derive and solve the partial differential equation for a vibrating rod, and after interviewing Fermi the examiner declared he would become an outstanding physicist.

 At the Scuola Normale Superiore, Fermi played pranks with fellow student Franco Rasetti; the two became close friends and collaborators.
 Fermi was advised by Luigi Puccianti, director of the physics laboratory, who said there was little he could teach Fermi and often asked Fermi to teach him something instead.
 Fermi's knowledge of quantum physics was such that Puccianti asked him to organize seminars on the topic.
 During this time Fermi learned tensor calculus, a technique key to general relativity.
-Fermi initially chose mathematics as his major, but soon switched to physics.
+Fermi initially chose mathematics as his major but soon switched to physics.
 He remained largely self-taught, studying general relativity, quantum mechanics, and atomic physics.

-In September 1920, Fermi was admitted to the Physics department.
+In September 1920, Fermi was admitted to the physics department.
 Since there were only three students in the department—Fermi, Rasetti, and Nello Carrara—Puccianti let them freely use the laboratory for whatever purposes they chose.
 Fermi decided that they should research X-ray crystallography, and the three worked to produce a Laue photograph—an X-ray photograph of a crystal.
 During 1921, his third year at the university, Fermi published his first scientific works in the Italian journal Nuovo Cimento.
 The first was entitled "On the dynamics of a rigid system of electrical charges in translational motion" (Sulla dinamica di un sistema rigido di cariche elettriche in moto traslatorio).
 A sign of things to come was that the mass was expressed as a tensor—a mathematical construct commonly used to describe something moving and changing in three-dimensional space.
 In classical mechanics, mass is a scalar quantity, but in relativity, it changes with velocity.
 The second paper was "On the electrostatics of a uniform gravitational field of electromagnetic charges and on the weight of electromagnetic charges" (Sull'elettrostatica di un campo gravitazionale uniforme e sul peso delle masse elettromagnetiche).
-Using general relativity, Fermi showed that a charge has a weight equal to U/c2, where U was the electrostatic energy of the system, and c is the speed of light.
+Using general relativity, Fermi showed that a charge has a mass equal to U/c2, where U is the electrostatic energy of the system, and c is the speed of light.